 Every year we are required by central Government to provide information about how Council Tax helps to pay for the services provided by Worthing Borough Council.

-Up until 2012/13 a guide was sent with each bill, but with effect from 2013/14 the law has been changed enabling this information to be provided online, and the details for the period from 1st April 2013 to 31st March 2014 are available in the file below:
+Up until 2012/13 a guide was sent with each bill, but with effect from 1 April 2013 the law was changed enabling this information to be provided online, and the details for the period from 1st April 2014 to 31st March 2015 are available in the file below:

 Please contact a Customer Services Advisor on telephone number 01903 221061 if you would like a printed copy.

 Information about the way in which the County Council spends money raised from Council Tax please visit:

 The policing element of your Council Tax is set by the Sussex Police & Crime Commissioner.
 To find out more about the way this part of your Council Tax is spent and how police resources are allocated please visit:

 Making an appeal does not confer any rights to withhold payment.
 However, if your appeal is successful you will be entitled to a refund of any overpaid Council Tax.
 We have produced a guide to your right of appeal:

 The grounds for appeal about the banding of your property are restricted to the following situations:

 - Where you became the taxpayer in respect of a dwelling for the first time (your appeal must be made to the Listing Officer within six months, but if the same appeal has already been considered and determined by a Valuation Tribunal, it cannot be made again)